ryan4yin/nix-config/hosts/idols_kana/README.md

 # Idols - Kana

-Use kana for common applications.
+Host running some common applications, such as hompage, file browser, torrent downloader, etc.

-All the services assumes a reverse proxy to be setup in the front, they are not exposed to the internet directly.
+All the services assumes a reverse proxy to be setup in the front, they are all listening on localhost, and a caddy service is listening on the local network interface and proxy the requests to the services.

 ## Services